-Institutional analyses and organisational assessments will be conducted with key fisheries-related state agencies and NFOs to assess gaps in and recommend priorities to improve support for fisherfolk organisations and their role in stewardship in the 7 target countries.
+Institutional analyses and organisational assessments were conducted with key fisheries-related state agencies and NFOs to assess gaps in and recommend priorities to improve support for fisherfolk organisations and their role in stewardship in the 7 target countries.
 Assessment reports are currently being refined for finalisation based on stakeholder feedback.

 Schemes for sustainable fisheries livelihoods reviewed in order to learn from them and adapt future activities

-Past and current fisheries-related livelihoods and socio-economic projects in the Caribbean, with focus on Antigua and Barbuda, Barbados, Belize, Guyana, Saint Lucia, St. Vincent and the Grenadines, will be analysed in order to learn about achievements and issues from fisherfolk perspectives.
+Past and current fisheries-related livelihoods and socio-economic projects in the Caribbean were analysed in order to learn about achievements and issues from fisherfolk perspectives.
 The report from the analysis can be viewed here.
 Using the findings from this analysis, communication products highlighting sustainable fisheries livelihood opportunities, profiles and best practices of fisherfolk pursuing complementary or alternative livelihoods will be developed and shared with relevant stakeholders.

 Use of local fish in healthy diets promoted through public policies and private enterprises

-National workshops in 2-3 selected target countries will be undertaken to conduct participatory analyses of fisheries value chains (with fisherfolk, private sector agencies, and fisheries authorities) to map opportunities for additional marketing and distribution of current and new seafood products, especially consistent with childhood nutrition.
+Participatory analyses of fisheries value chains are currently being conducted with fisherfolk, private sector agencies, and fisheries authorities to map opportunities for additional marketing and distribution of current and new seafood products, especially consistent with childhood nutrition.
 Based on desk study research and information provided by country focal points in each of the 7 target countries, fisheries value chains in 3 countries were selected for focused analysis: